 < in the making..

-The work is based on a 3:4 frame from a tourist map of the city centre, which is then scaled 10x.
-The streets are made out of different tires with according width to match the streets' hierarchy, the river Elbe is marked by an exposed blue puncture-protecting belt.
-The tires are glued together, with reinforced connections to maintain rigidity of the piece.
+The piece is based on a 3:4 frame from a tourist map of the city centre, which is then scaled 10x.
+The streets are made out of different tires with according width to match the streets' hierarchy; the river that flows through Dresden, Elbe, is marked by an exposed blue puncture-protecting belt.
+The tires are glued together, with reinforced connections to maintain rigidity.